Zo-Bro-23/moonwalk-template/README.md

 - Make sure Jekyll and Ruby are up-to-date
 - Run `bundle install` to install all necessary gems
 - Run `bundle exec jekyll serve`
-- Your site should be locally live
+- Your development site should be up and running!

 # Customization
 ## Download an asset from the internet